Madrid, the best flamenco stage in the world

 Learn why Madrid became the best place to see flamenco today.

-Although we all know that the origins of flamenco are in the south of Spain, nowadays it is considered that it is in the capital, Madrid, where the best flamenco shows in the country can be seen. tablaos flamencos capital, Madrid, where you can see the best flamenco shows in the country.
+Although we all know that the origins of flamenco are to be found in the south of Spain, it is currently considered to be in the "tablaos flamencos" (flamenco stages). tablaos flamencos of the capital, Madrid, where you can see the best flamenco shows in the country.
 We tell you why.

 The arrival of flamenco in Madrid